What are the first steps to housebreaking a dog?

 Training a puppy can be rewarding.
 Start with consistency, positive reinforcement, and regular routines.
 This ensures the puppy develops good behavior and a strong bond with the owner.

-How can I start housebreaking my puppy effectively?
+How can I start housebreaking my dog with positive reinforcement?